Holacracy for Humans

-That’s why in 2016 they introduced a system called Holacracy, which enables people to act more like entrepreneurs and self-direct their work instead of waiting to be told what to do.
-Today, Snapper use Holacracy across all areas of the business and this way of working applies to everyone.
+That’s why in 2016 they introduced Holacracy, which enables people to act more like entrepreneurs and self-direct their work instead of waiting to be told what to do.
+Today, Snapper, a 60 person company, use Holacracy across all areas of the business and this way of working applies to everyone.

 Snapper foresaw success and growth – and were well aware of the pitfalls involved in scaling up.
 So they wanted a foundation that would let them add people without adding pain.

 They were drawn to Holacracy by its promise of better collaboration.
-Radical transparency, decision-making at the right level, and dynamic organization all seemed right.
+Radical transparency, decision making at the right level, and dynamic organisation all seemed right.

 What is Holacracy?

-Hold on, let’s define what we’re talking about.
-Holacracy is a method of decentralized management and organizational governance in which authority and decision-making are distributed throughout autonomous, self-organising teams (circles).
-Alignment is achieved through a hierarchy of nested circles in which each higher circle defines the purpose for its lower circle(s).
-Decisions are made by consent, i.e. the absence of objections, rather than by majority vote.
+But first let’s define what we’re talking about.
+Holacracy is a method of decentralised management and organisational governance in which authority and decision-making are distributed throughout autonomous, self-organising teams.
+In Holacracy teams are called circles.

-Holacracy was developed by Brian Robertson, who has codified the system in a now open-sourced constitution.
+The system has been developed by Brian Robertson, a US entrepreneur, who has codified it in a now open-sourced constitution.
 It is based heavily on the Dutch system of Sociocracy which has been implemented in companies since the 1960s.
-Holacracy and its root method Sociocracy have been adopted by organizations in several countries, the most famous being Zappos in the US.
+Holacracy and its root method Sociocracy have been adopted by many organisations in several countries.
+The most famous is Zappos in the US.